-The responsibility for certification of eligibility is shared by ICA and the faculty athletics representative, with the latter exercising final authority.
-However, eligibility appeals related to institutional rules may be heard by the ICA Board, or a designated subcommittee thereof, whose decision in such matters is final.
+The responsibility for certification of eligibility is shared by SDA and the faculty athletics representative, with the latter exercising final authority.
+However, eligibility appeals related to institutional rules may be heard by the Sun Devil Faculty Athletic Board, or a designated subcommittee thereof, whose decision in such matters is final.

 Academic Assistance and Progress

-Academic support services shall be provided by ICA to student-athletes.
+Academic support services shall be provided by SDA to student-athletes.
 Those who have special academic needs (e.g., learning disabilities) shall receive appropriate reasonable accommodation.
-Academic support services shall be reviewed periodically by academic authorities outside of ICA.
+Academic support services shall be reviewed periodically by academic authorities outside of SDA.

 The faculty athletics representative and the athletics administrator responsible for academic services continually shall monitor the academic progress of student-athletes toward the goal of graduation.
-Academic progress reports for each sports team shall be prepared by the faculty athletics representative and provided to ICA, the ICA Board, the University Senate, and the Office of the President.
+Academic progress reports for each sports team shall be prepared by the faculty athletics representative and provided to SDA, the Sun Devil Faculty Athletic Board, the University Senate, and the Office of the President.

-The ICA Board shall approve all schedules of competition and may, at its discretion, also approve all practice schedules.
-The ICA Board shall consider the time demands associated with both athletic and academic activities, and shall lessen or eliminate conflicts it determines to be inappropriate.
+The Sun Devil Faculty Athletic Board shall approve all schedules of competition and may, at its discretion, also approve all practice schedules.
+The Sun Devil Faculty Athletic Board shall consider the time demands associated with both athletic and academic activities, and shall lessen or eliminate conflicts it determines to be inappropriate.